Companies Act: Cyber Governance

 The key Companies Act cyber governance considerations relate to director oversight, company record integrity, electronic communications and the evidence used to support responsible governance decisions.

-- Duty of Directors to Act with Care and Skill: Directors must act with the degree of care, skill and diligence that may reasonably be expected of a person carrying out the same functions [Section 76(3)(c)].
+• Director Care, Skill and Diligence: Directors must act with the degree of care, skill and diligence that may reasonably be expected of a person carrying out the same functions.
+[Section 76(3)(c)]

-- Retention of Company Records: Companies must keep accurate records, in electronic or physical format, as part of their statutory obligations [Section 24].
+• Company Record Retention: Companies must keep required company records, including in electronic or physical format, as part of their statutory recordkeeping obligations.
+[Section 24]

 ⚠️ Consequences of Non-Compliance